-The amount you are allowed to borrow for your Dutch mortgage is determined by your gross income and the market value of the property:
+The amount you're allowed to borrow for your mortgage is determined by your gross income and the market value of the property:

 - Income: in general you can borrow around 4 to 5,5 times the amount of your annual gross income.

 - Property's value: you are allowed to finance up to 100 percent of a property's market value.
-For example, if you buy a house for 300.000 euros, you can get a maximum mortgage for 300.000 euros.
+For example, if you buy a house for 300,000 euros, you can get a maximum mortgage of 300,000 euros.